spenjo7/EasyFileReader.js/README.md

 # EasyFileReader.js
+- [2.1.0] 2021-03-04

 ## Introduction
 - This Library facilitates the implementation of JavaScript file reading capabilities into your HTML's Event Listeners.
+	### Noteably, this Library facilitates the creation of File Drop Zones
 -- This Library supports reading multiple files at once and returns the file metadata as well as the file contents.
 -- Finally, it includes an optional script to assist with the creation of the relevant Event Listeners